mmucklo/dbal/UPGRADE.md

 ## Deprecated `AbstractAsset::getName()`

 The `AbstractAsset::getName()` method has been deprecated.
 Instead, use `NamedObject::getObjectName()` or `OptionallyQualifiedName::getObjectName()` to get the object representation of the name.
-SQL context, convert the resulting `Name` to SQL using `Name::toSQL()`.
+In SQL context, convert the resulting `Name` to SQL using `Name::toSQL()`.
 In other contexts, convert the resulting name to string using `Name::toString()`.